References to other media

 3. "MB" from MB Bomb stands for Martyn Brown (also known as "Spadge"), former head of development and production at Team17 Software.
 The bomb is a graphical representation of the man.

-4. The French Anthem (known as La Marseillaise) plays on the background while firing French Sheep Strike.
+4. The French Anthem (known as La Marseillaise) plays on the background while deploying the Nuke in Worms: The Director's Cut and Worms 2, and while firing the French Sheep Strike in Worms Armageddon and Worms World Party.

 5. Regarding Mike's Carpet Bomb: